 The International Beauty Conference in Sanya to Showcase Global Beauty Forerunners

 HAIKOU, China, Nov.
-15, 2021 /PRNewswire/ -- In Sanya, Hainan Province, China, the first Hainan International Beauty Selection Conferenc (hereinafter referred to as IBSC) will be held from April 16 to 18, 2022, according to the first Hainan Free Trade Port International Beauty Selection Conference press briefing on 15 November.
+15, 2021 /PRNewswire/ -- In Sanya, Hainan Province, China, the first Hainan International Beauty Selection Conference will be held from April 16 to 18, 2022, according to the first Hainan International Beauty Selection Conference press briefing on 15 November.
 Global exhibitors will come to attend the conference from nearly 30 countries and regions including Japan, Republic of Korea, France, the United States, Iran, and Thailand.
 They will bring with and showcase over a thousand brands and over ten thousand imported beauty consumer products.
 The conference will be an impactful stage for the opportunities and vitality of the fashion industry in Hainan Free Trade Port.

 It was also mentioned that the conference has been strongly supported by the China Council for the Promotion of International Trade Commercial Sub-Council (CCPITCSC) and the local government.
 The exhibition is jointly organized by Sanya Bureau of Commerce, Sanya Investment Promotion Bureau, Redsail MICE and Yijinhui (Shanghai) International Trade.